-We will begin accepting proposals from artistic, cultural and educational organizations for indoor programs for Governors Island’s 2020 Public Access season soon.
-Please check back for updates.
+We are currently accepting proposals for indoor public programs from artistic, cultural and educational organizations for Governors Island's 2020 public access season (May-October).

 Governors Island offers a unique opportunity for organizations to reach new audiences in an unforgettable setting.
 The Trust for Governors Island provides space to arts, cultural and educational organizations for hosting independent exhibitions, performances, installations, screenings, workshops and more.
 While proposals of all kinds are welcome, the Trust is particularly committed to hosting indoor programs and projects that engage meaningfully with the Island’s unique conditions.

 Sample Programs that would require an Indoor Permit:

 Arts and cultural programming, such as installations, exhibitions, screenings and performances

 Educational programming, including talks, workshops and other activities that are open to the public

 Proposals are due November 29, 2019.
 Proposals received by the deadline will be responded to by the end of 2019.

 After November 29, proposals will be reviewed on a rolling basis.
 Our typical response time is approximately three weeks.

 To propose a public program on Governors Island, please click the button below.
 If you have any questions, please reach out to us at firstname.lastname@example.org.

 As part of the proposal process, you will be asked to upload a brief Statement of Intent describing your program in greater detail and its connection to Governors Island.
 The questions are provided below for reference: